-This course covers the essentials of creating web pages using Hypertext Markup Language (HTML) and Cascading Style Sheets (CSS).
-Students will create and edit basic pages which include text, links, and images.
+HTML covers the essentials of creating web pages using Hypertext Markup Language (HTML) and Cascading Style Sheets (CSS).
+Students will create and edit web pages which include text, hyperlinks, images, and tables.
 HTML and CSS will be used to control page appearance and layout.
 Recommended preparation IS 123 or equivalent experience.

 IS 130.
-Hardware and Software Support.
+Hardware Support - CompTIA A+ Core 1 (Hardware).
 3 Credit Hours.

-This course covers the theory and hands-on skills necessary to pass the CompTIA A+ exam.
-Topics covered include hardware fundamentals, networking and security.
+Hardware Support - CompTIA A+ Core 1 (Hardware) covers the theory and hands-on skills necessary to pass the CompTIA A+ hardware (Core 1) exam.
+Topics covered include hardware fundamentals, networking, and security.
 Students will learn basic operating system functionality and troubleshooting methodology, the practice of proper safety procedures, and how to effectively interact with customers and co-workers.
-Basic computer literacy is expected.
+Recommended Preparation: Basic computer literacy is expected.